Session gives stairlift advice for carers

 It is also helpful to raise awareness with householders, carers and relatives, so that they are able to provide help to those who may be less able.
-With information on home adaptation, such as walk in shower installation and recliner chairs, the lives of those with disabilities can be made much easier.
-The event was well received by carers and relatives who attended the event in Barry, with plenty of helpful information taken away from the organised session.
+With information on home adaptation, such as walk in bath and shower installation and recliner chairs, the lives of those with disabilities can be made much easier.
+The event was well-received by carers and relatives who attended the event in Barry, with plenty of helpful information taken away from the organised session.
 For those that may be interested in future events or supporting the charity in its vital work, more information can be found on the Age Concern Cardiff website.

 Image Credit: Judy Ben Joud (Shutterstock)